galaxyproject/galaxy-hub/src/toolshed/publish-tool/index.md

 ---
+title: How to publish a tool in the Tool Shed
 ---
-# How to publish a tool in the Tool Shed

 ## Steps

 1. Prepare a correct set of tool files.